raffyamoguis/chip-cart/README.md

 ## Contact

-If you have any questions or feedback about the PC Parts Store, please email us at amoguisraffy1@gmail.com.
+If you have any questions or feedback about the PC Parts Store, please email me at amoguisraffy1@gmail.com.

+## Note

+This project is still in development.